 Cyber Security Body of Knowledge (CyBOK) Training Course

-- Grasp the fundamental concepts, definitions, and principles of cyber security.
+- Grasp the core concepts, definitions, and principles of cyber security.

 - Interactive lectures and discussions.

-- Hands-on implementation in a live-lab environment.
+- Hands-on implementation within a live laboratory environment.

 Course Customization Options